Dannydough/-Preparing-AD-Infrastructure-in-Azure/README.md

 </p>
 <p>

-- Try to make sure the vm size has at least 2 vcpus so that it runs fast.
+- Try to make sure the vm size is at least 2 vcpus so that it runs fast.
 <p>
 <img src="https://imgur.com/UMt2hg1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 - Input the username & password in the picture using the (username and password) that is given above.
 <p>
 <img src="https://imgur.com/AZz1Zgd.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>